flu0r1ne/gpt-chat-cli/README.md

 natural language processing programs.
 ```

-Or, specify the inital message and drop into an interactive shell with `-i`:
+Alternatively, you can specify the initial message and drop into an interactive shell with `-i`:

 ```text
 $ gpt-chat-cli -i "What linux command prints a list of all open TCP sockets on port 8080?"